MfN-Berlin/mwSkinNaturkunde/README.md

 ﻿# mwSkinNaturkunde
 A Mediawiki skin developed at Museum für Naturkunde Berlin

+## Features
+ * adaptive
+ * supports sematic mediawiki and semantic forms
+ * uses PHP as its templating engine

+## Open issues
+ * Tools menu currently on the top navigation bar will be moved to the sidebar.
+ * Links in the sidebar will be moved close together.
+ * Top navigation bar will be integrated in the page, as it is currently conflicting with page anchor links.

 ## Compatibility
 Tested on Mediawiki 1.19, 1.20, 1.21

 ## Dependencies
+### Font awesome toolkit
 Depends on Font Awesome toolkit by Dave Gandy.
 Please get Font Awesome from http://fontawesome.io Place the font-awesome folder containing css, font, less and scss into the naturkunde folder.